-When you think of visiting Africa, the first things that springs to mind is going on a safari and seeing the animals in their natural habitats.
-If this is high on your bucket list to see the elephants, hippos, lions or gorillas then I hope this post will provide you with the inspiration.
-I have asked 11 travel bloggers their favourite African safari and this is what they have advised.
-Read on, to discover some of the best African safaris to go on when visiting Africa.
+When you think of visiting Africa, the first things that springs to mind is going on an African safari tour and seeing the animals in their natural habitats.
+If this is high on your bucket list to see elephants, hippos, lions or gorillas then I hope this post will provide you with the inspiration.
+I have asked 11 travel bloggers their favourite African safari tour and this is what they have advised.
+Read on, to discover some of the best African safaris tours to go on when visiting Africa.

 Chobe National Park, Botswana